o3de/sig-graphics-audio/rfcs/SubpassesSupportInRPI/RFC_SubpassesSupportInRPI.md

 ```
 In the pseudo code mentioned above let's assume the Vulkan RHI created a private `VkRenderPass0`.

- Later when the Vulkan RHI compiles the Scopes it creates a new `VkRenderPass1` and when submitting Draw commands the following pseudo code happens:
+ Later, when the Vulkan RHI compiles the Scopes, it creates a new `VkRenderPass1` and when submitting Draw commands the following pseudo code happens:
 ```
 CmdBeginRenderPass(VkRenderPass1)
     CmdBindPSO(ShaderPSO)